TBTS-2011/Student-Management-System/README.md

   - DOB
   - Stream/Field

-### Pathces:
+### Patches:

-Updates and security patches will be provided regularly and maintainence of this program is gaurenteed.
+Updates and security patches will be provided regularly, and maintenance of this program is guaranteed.

 | Versions | Supported          |
 | -------  | ------------------ |